burnettk/repro-mod-fcgid-bug/README.md

     ps aux | grep dispatch

     # The number of workers should be at least 5, per fcgid.conf, which sets FcgidMinProcessesPerClass 5, but it is 1 or 2

+    # it *can* run more than 1 worker. just siege it with 10 concurrent connections...
+    siege -c 10 localhost/workers

+    # repeat above steps to check number of workers. it'll be more...
+    # does FcgidMinProcessesPerClass not work?